Stevenfavour/Linuxfundametal0/README21.md

 ### Pulling Images from Docker Hub

-Docker hub is a cloud-based registry that hosts a vast collection of docker images.
+Docker Hub is a cloud-based registry that hosts a vast collection of docker images.
 Similar to git hub, you can pull images from docker hub to your local machine using the "docker pull" command.

 To explore available images on Docker Hub, the `docker` command provides a search subcommand.
 For instance, to find the Ubuntu image, you can execute: